aurotripathy/nutrition-disease-agent/README.md

 - nutrients discovery agent and a
 - disease analysis agent based on the nutrients discovered.

-These two agents collaborate in a sequential manner.
+These two agents collaborate using the 'sequential' pattern from the ADK.

 ### Fun Fact
 The nutrient discovery agent deploys an LLM with tool-calling capabilities to access the Open Food Facts (OFF) database with a text-search API.